India, Vietnam to boost trade, maritime, defence cooperation

-Swaraj is in Vietnam on the first leg of her four day two nation tour which aims at deepening India's strategic cooperation with Vietnam and Cambodia the key countries in the ASEAN region.

-External Affairs Minister Sushma Swaraj held talks with her Vietnamese counterpart Pham Binh Minh and discussed measures to strengthen trade, investment, maritime and defence cooperation between the two countries.Swaraj is in Vietnam on the first leg of her four day two nation tour which aims at deepening India's strategic cooperation with Vietnam and Cambodia the key countries in the ASEAN region.
+External Affairs Minister Sushma Swaraj today held wide-ranging talks with her Vietnamese counterpart Pham Binh Minh and discussed steps to boost bilateral trade, investment, maritime and defence cooperation.

+Swaraj visited Vietnam on the first leg of her four-day two-nation tour aimed at deepening India's strategic cooperation with Vietnam and Cambodia, the key countries in the ASEAN region.

+She was received by Minh at the government guest house of Vietnam, the official Twitter account of the Embassy of India in Vietnam said in a tweet.

 Swaraj co-chaired the 16th meeting of the Joint Commission along with the Vietnamese foreign minister.